 - How many pages will your website need to be?

 - Are you providing all of the content yourself?

 - How will you maintain the website?

-There is a lot of time and money involved in maintaining a website of any caliber.
-It's costly not just for its creation, but for its upkeep, too.
-If you want to have a successful website that sees any traffic, you need to consider the on-going maintenance of the site content, whether that's through new pages and products, blogging, or forums, but you need visitors.
-Plan out the site and its purpose and think of how you want to keep it changing.
+A lot of time and money is involved in maintaining a website of any caliber.
+It’s costly, not just for its creation, but for its upkeep, too.
+If you want to have a successful website that sees any traffic, you need to consider the ongoing maintenance of the site content, whether that’s through new pages and products, blogging, or forums, but you need visitors.
+Plan out the site and its purpose, and think of how you want to keep it changing.